vikashpatel24/Computer-Science-Engineering/Operating System/Process Synchronization.md

 # Conclusion
-Synchronization is the effort of executing processes such that no two processes have access to the same shared data.
+Synchronization is the effort of executing processes such that no two processes have access to the same shared data.<br>
-Four elements of program/data are:
+Four elements of program/data are:<br>
-Entry section
+Entry section<br>
-Critical section
+Critical section<br>
-Exit section
+Exit section<br>
-Reminder section
+Reminder section<br><br>
-The critical section is a portion of code that a single process can access at a specified moment in time.
+The critical section is a portion of code that a single process can access at a specified moment in time.<br>
-Three essential rules that any critical section solution must follow are as follows:
+Three essential rules that any critical section solution must follow are as follows:<br>
-Mutual Exclusion
+Mutual Exclusion<br>
-Progress
+Progress<br>
-No Starvation(Bounded waiting)
+No Starvation(Bounded waiting)<br>
-Solutions to critical section problem are:
+Solutions to critical section problem are:<br>
-Peterson's solution
+Peterson's solution<br>
-Synchronization hardware
+Synchronization hardware<br>
-Mutex Locks
+Mutex Locks<br>
-Semaphore
+Semaphore<br>